tjbouma/Kata/README.md

 }

 # Outputs
 Time should be rounded to the closest hour.
-For example 5:35pm should be 17.
+For example 5:35pm should be 17.<br>
-Enter start time using 24 hr clock: <USER INPUTS START AS 17><ENTER>
+Enter start time using 24 hr clock: <USER INPUTS START AS 17><ENTER><br>

 Time should be rounded up to the closest hour.
-For example 10:27pm should be 23.
+For example 10:27pm should be 23.<br>
-\nIf the child does not go to bed, Enter 0.
+If the child does not go to bed, Enter 0.<br>
-Enter endtime using 24 hr clock: <USER INPUTS BEDTIME AS 23><ENTER>
+Enter endtime using 24 hr clock: <USER INPUTS BEDTIME AS 23><ENTER><br>

 Time should be rounded up to the closest hour.
-For example 3:37am should be 4.
+For example 3:37am should be 4.<br>
-Enter endtime using 24 hr clock: <USER INPUTS BEDTIME AS 4><ENTER>
+Enter endtime using 24 hr clock: <USER INPUTS BEDTIME AS 4><ENTER><br>

 Total Night Pay: $<calcTotalPay(start, end, bedtime)>